saintamh/klon/README.md

 Extracts all text from the given node and its descendants.

-By default, all contiguous whitespace is normalised to a single ASCII space, and so the output will always be a single line of text.
+By default, all contiguous whitespace is normalized to a single ASCII space, and so the output will always be a single line of text.
 However if `multiline=True` is specified, paragraph-breaking tags are preserved, in the same way that a web browser would.
-Other whitespace is still normalised, but the output now contains both ASCII spaces and ASCII newlines.
+Other whitespace is still normalized, but the output now contains both ASCII spaces and ASCII newlines.

 ```python